-* Letter threatens suit if Baghdad continues to hamper KRG exports
+* Letter threatens suit if Baghdad continues to hamper KRG

 * Iraq's Supreme Federal Court blocks injunction attempt